FORMATIVE EXPERIENCES, CRITICAL JUNCTURES, DECISIVE LEADERSHIP

 On November 15, 2014, 1900 people witnessed an historic dialogue at Riverside Church in New York City between Cornel West and Bob Avakian entitled Revolution and Religion: The Fight for Emancipation and the Role of Religion.
 Taking place in the charged atmosphere of upsurges breaking out around the country in response to the police murders of Michael Brown and Eric Garner, this Dialogue brought out people from all sections of society, from Ferguson, Missouri to Hawai‘i, and was viewed via simulcast in cities throughout the U.S. as well as in Mexico and Europe.

-In October, 2017, at a crucial point in time when the Trump/Pence regime was attempting to consolidate fascism, a film was released of a talk by Bob Avakian entitled:
+In October, 2017, at a crucial point in time when the Trump/Pence regime was attempting to consolidate fascism, a film was released of a talk by Bob Avakian titled:

 THE TRUMP/PENCE REGIME MUST GO!